danwing/cidfi/draft-wing-cidfi.md

 a compatible video stream.
 This functionality does not need a CIDFI- aware server.

-With reliable transport such as TCP, the only purpose of video key frames is the user scrolling forward/backward.
+Full system deployment: With reliable transport such as TCP, the only purpose of video key frames is the user scrolling forward/backward.
 When video streaming uses unreliable transport ({{?RFC9221}}) it is beneficial to differentiate keyframes from predictive